B-1 (Business Visitor) Status

 • Engages solely in “legitimate business visitor activities”

-Legitimate business visitor activities, as opposed to “employment”, include: engaging in commercial transactions (e.g., taking orders for goods manufactured abroad), negotiating contracts, holding meetings with business associates, and receiving training.
+Legitimate business visitor activities, as opposed to “employment”, include: engaging in commercial transactions (e.g., taking orders for goods manufactured abroad), negotiating contracts, holding meetings with business associates, and participating in educational or professional business conventions, conference, seminars. or undertaking independent research.